 Sharow is a village and civil parish in the Harrogate district of North Yorkshire, England.
 It is about 1 mile (1.6 km) north-east of Ripon.
 The name Sharow derives from the Old English of 'Scearu' and 'Hōh' which translates as boundary hill-spur or a share/division of a sharply projecting piece of land.

-The village has a Church of England primary school which was rated as 'Good' by Ofsted in 2016.
+The village has a Church of England primary school.
 The church in the village is St John's which gained Eco-Status in 2017, the fifth one in the Diocese of Leeds to be awarded such status.
 The church's 2-acre (0.81 ha) churchyard has been managed effectively since 1992 and now is home to a selection of rare plant life, animals and insects.
 The church hit the headlines in June 2011 when a group of bellringers from Oxfordshire were locked in the church's tower by an irate local due to the noise they were creating.
 The group were released when a passer-by was alerted to their predicament.

-The village has a pub (The Half Moon), Sharow Hall (which is not open to the public) and the remains of a sanctuary cross which signified that the traveller was within 1 mile (1.6 km) of the monastery in Ripon and therefore granted sanctuary.
+The remains of a sanctuary cross which signified that the traveller was within 1 mile (1.6 km) of the monastery in Ripon and therefore granted sanctuary.
 During the 19th century, the Archbishop of York was the lord of the manor.